lyteword/chspurgeon-tod/volume-7/psalm-129.md

 d) Devil like.

-3\.An instinctive feeling of a good man expressed: "Let them all be", etc. Prompted by,
+3\.
+An instinctive feeling of a good man expressed: "Let them all be", etc. Prompted by,

 a) His love to God.